Paper Heart (film): Reception

-Paper Heart holds a 60% approval rating on Rotten Tomatoes based on 111 reviews.
+Paper Heart holds a 60% approval rating on Rotten Tomatoes, based on 111 reviews.
 The website's critics consensus reads, "Equal parts charming and refreshing, Paper Heart is a quirky mockumentary led by the endearing Charlyne Yi."
+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 25 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film 3 out of 4 stars, saying the question of how much of Yi and Cera's personas are real and how much is scripted give the film "an intriguing quality on top of its intrinsic appeal".
 Sarah Cohen of Time Out wrote, "On the surface, this is a perfectly serviceable cutesy rom-com.
 The segments featuring real people are genuinely affecting, but the realisation that everything else is probably being acted – that truth may be polluted by hoax – gives this otherwise lightweight film a sly, subversive edge."
 Elizabeth Weitzman of New York Daily News wrote, "Though often twee and self-congratulatory, Charlyne Yi’s biographical docudrama is just sweet enough to endear itself to those with a romantic bent."
 Katey Rich of Cinema Blend said "Paper Heart is also a strong argument against writing off quirk entirely, given how many small delights there are in its shaggy faux-documentary frame", and commented, "The quirk occasionally walks right up to the line of unbearable, but it's Paper Hearts unabashedly bared soul that saves it in the end."